Micky Moody: 1980s

 Moody contributed slide guitar to three tracks on former Lindisfarne member Ray Jackson's solo debut In the Night, which was released in 1980.
 By this point Whitesnake now featured Ian Paice from Deep Purple on drums, who had been brought into the group to replace Dowle.
 In 1980 this line up released the album Ready an' Willing, from which two UK singles were taken, Fool for Your Loving and the album title track, both co-written by Moody.
 The band also released the double album Live...in the Heart of the City in the same year.
 At his time he recorded two singles with Bob Young, with all tracks written by Moody.

 In 1981, Graham Bonnet's Line-Up featured Moody playing guitar on all tracks and three songs written by Moody with Bob Young.
-Moody maintained a busy schedule with Whitesnake and the band released the album Come an' Get Itin the same year.
-Relationships within the band were beginning to sour and Moody's guitar partner Bernie Marsden left prior to the final completion of the next album Saints and Sinners.
-Moody himself followed soon after.
+Moody maintained a busy schedule with Whitesnake, who released the album Come an' Get It in the same year.
+Relationships within the band were beginning to sour, and Moody's guitar partner Bernie Marsden left prior to the final completion of the next album Saints and Sinners.
+Moody himself followed soon afterward.
 Whitesnake took time out for much of 1982 and Moody undertook some session work, with Sheena Easton and others.
 By late 1982 Whitesnake was reformed with Mel Galley replacing Marsden and Moody joining Galley on the album's backing vocal sessions.
 In 1983 Coverdale replaced Ian Paice and Neil Murray with Cozy Powell and Colin Hodgkinson.
 Moody was unhappy with the direction the new band was taking and felt increasingly sidelined by Coverdale.
-Despite this deteriorating situation, he recorded Slide It In – a process he described as an 'unhappy experience' – but then left the band in 1983.
+Despite this deteriorating situation, he recorded Slide It In – a process he described as an "unhappy experience" – but then left the band in 1983.

 Moody returned to session work with Mike Oldfield, Gary Glitter, Mike d'Abo and Roger Chapman, as well as selected TV music library work.
 He toured with Chris Farlowe and worked with former Meal Ticket singer Willy Finlayson and his band the Hurters.
 Taking a wry, witty view of some of the people and experiences they'd encountered over the years, he and Bob Young wrote a book on musicians' humour, the acclaimed Language of Rock and Roll.
 He also put together the first version of the Micky Moody Band, featuring former Taste bassist Charlie McCracken and drummer Chris Hunt.
 Towards the end of the decade, he and Bernie Marsden played selected venues with their own Moody Marsden Band.